senchalabs/docs-i18n/guides/controllers/README.md

         }
     });

-Whenever the user navigates to a url like http://myapp.com/#product/edit/123 the Controller's authenticate function will be called and passed the Ext.app.Action that would have been executed if the before filter did not exist.
-An Action simply represents the Controller, function (editProduct in this case) and other data like the ID parsed from the url.
+Whenever the user navigates to an URL such as http://myapp.com/#product/edit/123, the Controller's authenticate function is called and is passed the Ext.app.Action that would have been executed if the before filter did not exist.
+An Action simply represents the Controller function (editProduct in this case) and other data, such as the ID parsed from the url.

-The filter can now perform any kind of processing it needs to, either synchronously or asynchronously.
-In this case we're using our application's *authenticate* function to check that the user is currently logged in.
-This could entail an AJAX request to check the user's credentials on the server so it runs asynchronously - if the authentication was successful we continue the action by calling *action.resume()*, if not we tell the user that they need to log in first.
+The filter can perform any kind of processing it needs to, either synchronously or asynchronously.
+In this case we are using our application's *authenticate* function to verify that the user is currently logged in.
+Since this could entail an AJAX request to check the user's credentials on the server, it runs asynchronously - if the authentication was successful, we continue the action by calling *action.resume()*, if not we tell the user that he needs to log in first.

 Before filters can also be used to load additional classes before certain actions are performed.
-For example, if some actions are rarely used you may wish to defer loading of their source code until they are needed so that the application boots up faster.
+For example, if some actions are rarely used, you may wish to defer loading of their source code until they are needed, so that the application boots up faster.
 To achieve this you can simply set up a filter that uses Ext.Loader to load code on demand.

-Any number of before filters can be specified for each action, to use more than one filter just pass in an array:
+Any number of before filters can be specified for each action, to use more than one filter simply pass in an array:

     Ext.define('MyApp.controller.Products', {
         config: {